Kentucky offers plan to report virus cases affecting schools

 “If you have to report lice, surely you ought to report COVID-19,” Beshear said.
 “It’s just very important that we have the right safeguards and processes in place."

-Despite the governor’s recommendation that districts hold off in-person classes until late September, there’s a patchwork of reopening plans emerging.
-Some school officials, including superintendents, have criticized Beshear’s one-size-fits-all approach, the Courier Journal reported.
+Despite the governor's recommendation that districts hold off in-person classes until late September, there's a patchwork of reopening plans emerging.
+Some school officials, including superintendents, have criticized Beshear’s one-size-fits-all approach.

 Beshear said he wants children back in school, but to send them back too soon would jeopardize lives and the economy by threatening another surge of the coronavirus.